It all began in 1938 when Bernard Basevi, a local boy who often put on

 Electronics in Malmesbury, joined the group; it was a way of keeping up

 morale during the war years.
 The society has continued without a break,

 with at least one production every year, until the intervention of Covid

 Profits from most of the earlier productions were used for the benefit of

 those suffering at the time, and to help the war effort locally.

 During the 1960’s the society branched out into revue and pantomime, and in 1966 established a Malmesbury one-act play festival.
 In 1973 they stepped back from organising the festival in order to compete independently.
 The society continues to enter local one-act play festivals each year and has been very successful.

-Although originally it was an adults society, since the 1960’s children have become very much involved and there is now a strong junior membership.
+Although originally an adults society, children became very much involved and, since the 1960’s, there has been a strong junior section.

-The annual program of activities includes a pantomime, one-act play entry, three-act play and carnival revue or old time musical, the latter keeping the old tradition of returning any profit through the Carnival for the benefit of the town.
+A typical annual program of activities includes a pantomime, one-act play entry, three-act play and carnival revue.
+Fifty percent of the profit from the revue is donated to the Carnival Committee for the benefit of the town.